retaildevcrews/helium-csharp/README.md

 Open a new bash shell

-> Visual Studio Codespaces allows you to open multiple shells by TODO
+> Visual Studio Codespaces allows you to open multiple shells by clicking on the `Split Terminal` icon

 ```bash